Aldanondo often creates work in the public spaces of New York City

 Her process shifts the narrative away from dominant stories while creating new spaces to celebrate the beauty of every day life, creating a new vision of fate, notions of home and belonging, in the process.
 Here too, music plays a vital role.

-Using her own story as the starting point, her work raises questions regarding identity, migration, belonging, and visibility.
+Using her own story as the starting point, her work raises questions regarding societal expectations related to gender roles and visibility.

-In her own words: “my work is about being seen, but more importantly, it is about freedom of expression, freedom from the labels that are often applied onto us, survival, overcoming fate that is imposed on us individually or collectively, it is about belonging, and finding our way back to our own selves in the midst of nostalgia, displacement, and often also, despair.
-In my ceramic work, I focus specially in elevating my voice to give a voice to those who lack one because of societal injustice, and imposed norms."
+In her own words: “my work is about being seen, but more importantly, it is about freedom of expression, freedom from the labels that are often applied onto us.
+It is about survival and the process of overcoming fate that is imposed on us individually or collectively.
+It is about belonging, and finding our way back to our own selves in the midst of nostalgia, displacement, and perhaps also, despair. "

-Upon acceptance into the New York Academy of Art's Masters of Fine Arts, she was awarded the Academy Scholar Award by The New York Academy of Art toward the MFA degree and the Susan Wasserstein Patrons Scholar Award.
+Upon acceptance into the New York Academy of Art's Masters of Fine Arts, she was awarded the Academy Scholar Award by The New York Academy of Art and the Susan Wasserstein Patron of the Arts Award.

 In past years she also won a juried competition, juried by the Milken Family Foundation: Milken Family Foundation Juried selection juried by Benedict Leca, PH.D., Executive Director at the Redwood Library & Athenaeum, Norah Diedrich, Executive Director at the Newport Art Museum, Qianni Zhu, Mirlen Family Postbaccalaureate Fellow in Museum Practice, Colby College Museum.

-Her art career has been reviewed by Forbes Latin-America in Argentina, Mexico, Ecuador and Uruguay, Artland Magazine in Denmark, and by local NYC based contemporary art magazines such as Hyperallergic and WhiteHot Magazine, and in Europe by Artland Magazine.
+Her trajectory has been reviewed by Forbes Latin-America in Argentina, Mexico, Ecuador and Uruguay, Artland Magazine in Denmark, and by local NYC based contemporary art magazines such as Hyperallergic and WhiteHot Magazine, and in Europe by Artland Magazine.

 Her connection to music has led to collaborations with independent musicians of the Juilliard Music School in New York as well as scholars and composers of Columbia University.
 Other collaborations exploring sound and visual arts include the Brooklyn Conservatory of Music, the Noa Fort Quartet in an exploration of improvised reactions to music and the visual art forms; Aldanondo painted to live to the music of the musicians and composers who also improvised their music inspired by Aldanondo’s painting; exploring the human experience related to sound in the present moment as part of an exhibition “Sound & Sight: A Duet” presented by The Brooklyn Conservatory of Music and curated by NAscentNY in a private event and exhibition in Brooklyn Heights, NY.